ONSdigital/dp-code-list-api/scripts/README.md

 Importing a new Code List
 ================

-A script used to convert CSV code lists to json files for mongo import
+A script used to convert CSV code lists to JSON files for mongo import

 ### Getting started